JumpCrypto/crosschain/README.md

 We welcome contribution, whether in form of bug fixed, documentation, new chains, new functionality.

 Just open an issue to discuss what you'd like to contribute and then submit a PR.

+**Disclaimer.
+This alpha software has been open sourced.
+All software and code are provided “as is,” without any warranty of any kind, and should be used at your own risk.**